anthonyrisinger/cga/7/cga+08.md

    Compare performance, memory usage, and code complexity for 100 to 10,000 sites.

-3. Build a minimal geometric kernel that handles points, lines, planes, and spheres.
+3. Build a minimal geometric kernel handling points, lines, planes, and spheres.
 Implement three versions:
    - Pure traditional (specialized algorithms)
    - Pure CGA (meet operation only)
    - Hybrid (CGA architecture, optimized hot paths)

-   Benchmark on a realistic workload and analyze the trade-offs.
+   Benchmark on realistic workloads and analyze the tradeoffs quantitatively.

 4. Profile the CGA meet operation to identify performance bottlenecks.
 Which operations dominate?
-How does performance vary with:
+How does performance vary with object grades and sparsity patterns?
-   - Object types (grade combinations)
-   - Sparsity patterns
-   - Numerical conditioning

 **Implementation Challenges**

 1. **Adaptive Precision Meet Operation**
-   Design an implementation that automatically switches between fast floating-point and exact arithmetic based on numerical conditioning.
+   Design an implementation that switches between fast floating-point and exact arithmetic based on conditioning.
    - Input: Two geometric objects and precision requirements
    - Output: Intersection result with guaranteed accuracy
    - Requirements:
-     - Use interval arithmetic to detect when floating-point is sufficient
+     - Use interval arithmetic to detect when floating-point suffices
      - Fall back to exact arithmetic only when necessary
      - Maintain performance within 2× of floating-point for well-conditioned cases
-     - Provide detailed statistics on precision escalation frequency
+     - Provide statistics on precision escalation frequency

 2. **Cache-Optimized Geometric Kernel**
    Create a hybrid geometric kernel that maximizes cache efficiency.